jaceva/cs105-cache/cache_lesson.md

 - (NO?)Call the architecture `read_code()` method with `"code.txt"` as the argument.
 - Run code, explain output.

+Currently, there are 2 memory classes in this simulation, `Register()` and `Main_Memory()`.
+The `Register()` class has a size of 2, an access time of 0.05 seconds and is used within the `ISA()` class.
+The `Main Memory()` class has a size of 16, an access time of 1 second and is not currently not used.
+Let's add `Main_Memory()` to the architecture so when a memory read occurs it will go to the data in the architectures main memory.

-To attach memory to the architecture call the `set_memory()` method from `cache_arch` and pass it a call to `MainMemory()`.
+To add a main memory to the architecture call the `set_memory()` method from `cache_arch` and pass it a call to `MainMemory()`.

 When you run the code you will see each memory access instruction output a description of what is happening.
 The program will finish by outputting a text string of all the data accessed from the memory along with the time the simulation took to run.

 **Hint**